 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

 The Bible wasn’t written originally in English, but you likely already know that.
 Portions of the Bible was written in Hebrew, while other sections in Aramaic and Greek.
-Since most of us can’t read these languages, we have to rely on language scholars to do the translations for us.
+Since most of us can’t read these original languages, we have to rely on Bible scholars to do the translations for us.

 Shouldn’t that be easy, you may ask?
 Well not quite, as there is way more to language translation than just translating individual words.